Tax Advantages Add Appeal to Qualified Dividends

 Although qualified dividends are coveted, investors typically will focus on parameters such as a stock’s share price history, its moving averages, technical indicators, history of dividend payments, consecutive periods of dividend boosts and financial results to select investments.

-To qualify for the lower tax rates, qualified dividends must meet all three of the following criteria,
+To qualify for the lower tax rates and receive the qualified dividend tax advantage, qualified dividends must meet all three of the following criteria,

 1. The dividends must be distributed by a U.S. corporation or a qualified foreign corporation.
 The Internal Revenue Service (IRS) defines a Qualified Foreign Corporation as any company that meets all three of the following conditions:

 a.
 The corporation is incorporated in a U.S. possession.